 In 2007, the City of Farmington offered to partner with the Minnesota National Guard and the University of Minnesota’s Humphrey Institute to identify ways in which key areas within a community could coordinate and synchronize resources to support, honor, and recognize veterans, service members, and their families.
 Farmington documented their processes, created procedures and submitted a commitment of support to the State of Minnesota.
 The City of Farmington was recognized by then Governor Tim Pawlenty as the first Beyond the Yellow Ribbon city in December 2008.

 From the initial process documentation, the Minnesota National Guard developed minimum requirements for each key area within communities.
-Key areas include city leadership, public safety, education/youth, business community, veterans organizations, and faith-based and social service/medical organizations.
-To become a formal BTYR community, the community would submit an action plan commitment of support in each area that is approved by the State of Minnesota.
-Minimum requirements for each community area maintained the high standards of commitment and support required to be officially proclaimed a Beyond the Yellow Ribbon community.
+To become a formal BTYR community, the community would submit an action plan commitment in the key areas that is approved by the State of Minnesota.

 In 2009, BTYR expanded to not only provide support throughout a deployment cycle but also to meet the needs of service members, all age and era veterans, and all military families.
 Throughout 2009, similar state requirements were developed to form the BTYR company and county program.
 BTYR companies connect key internal organizational areas to synchronize support and resources to service member, military family member, and veteran employees, as well as connect company resources to local BTYR community networks.
 BTYR counties connect county level key areas to synchronize support and resources as well as connect any BTYR community networks within the county.
 In 2010, the BTYR program was elevated as a key Minnesota Department of Military Affairs Leadership Priority.

 For more information, follow Beyond the Yellow Ribbon on Facebook or @BTYRmn on Twitter, or email email@example.com.
-The Minnesota Military Radio features BTYR and its many partners once or twice a month.
+The Minnesota Military Radio regularly features BTYR and its many partners.
 Tune in at Minnesotamilitaryradiohour.com.
 BTYR is also on the Minnesota National Guard app.

 BTYR Events Calendar